kptdev/kpt/site/book/03-packages/01-getting-a-package.md

 In this case, the `mysql` subpackage is a _dependent package_.
 The upstream package for `mysql` is automatically inferred from the parent package.
-You can think of the `Kptfile` in the `mysql` package as implicitly inheriting the `upstream` section of its parent, with the only difference being that `upstream.directory` points to `/package-examples/wordpress/mysql`.
+You can think of the `Kptfile` in the `mysql` package as implicitly inheriting the `upstream` section of its parent, with the only difference being that `upstream.directory` in the subpackage would instead point to `/package-examples/wordpress/mysql`.

 ## Package Name and Identifier

 It is possible to specify a different local directory name to the `get` command.
-For example, the following fetches the packages to a directory names `mywordpress`:
+For example, the following fetches the packages to a directory named `mywordpress`:

 ```shell
 $ kpt pkg get https://github.com/GoogleContainerTools/kpt.git/package-examples/wordpress@v0.1 mywordpress
 ```

-The _name_ of a package is given by its directory name.
+The _name of a package_ is given by its directory name.
 Since the Kptfile is a KRM resource and follows the familiar structure of KRM resources, the name of the package is also available from the `metadata.name` field.
-This must always be the same of the directory name and kpt will update it automatically when forking a package.
-In this case, `metadata.name` is set `mywordpress`.
+This must always be the name of the directory, and kpt will update it automatically when forking a package.
+In this case, `metadata.name` is set to `mywordpress`.

 The name of a package is unique within its parent package, but it may not be unique in a deeply nested package hierarchy (i.e. Depth > 2).
 The _unique identifier_ for a package is defined as the